Veterinarians - Competent partners

 The livestock care contract between veterinarians and livestock managers forms the basis for cooperation.
 Herd or flock care by a veterinarian comprises curative and preventive services and also includes monitoring and screening measures.

-The results from the salmonella monitoring for fattening pigs and from antibiotics monitoring for poultry and pigs can help you in your day-to-day work.
-As a veterinarian, you have access to our databases as well as data for health management in the businesses to which you provide veterinary services.
+The results from the salmonella monitoring for fattening pigs and from antibiotics monitoring for poultry and pigs and the results of the slaughtering diagnostic data can help you in your day-to-day work.
+Veterinarians have access to the data of the companies they are in charge of in the QS databases.

 You can find the documents for your participation in the QS scheme here: